Seventy-five six-foot tall Mickey Mouse statues begin their visit at Disney's California Adventure. They will be on display until February 22.

 The Visual Effects Society (VES) announces the nominees for the 9th Annual VES Awards ceremony recognizing outstanding visual effects artistry in film, animation, television, commercials and video games.
 Among the Disney nominees:

-The 9th Annual VES Awards will take place on Tuesday, February 1, 2011 at the Beverly Hilton Hotel.
+The 9th Annual VES Awards will take place on Tuesday, February 1, 2011 at the Beverly Hilton Hotel in California.

 The TV special, Hedda Hopper's Hollywood, airs on NBC.
 Hosted by Hopper,